 - Password: raspberry

-That you will only need for the first boot of the system, because you are immediately going to change it, right?
+You will only need it for the first system boot, because you are going to change it immediately, right?
 Again, do not leave the default password.

 passwd

-Next, we write the current password and then the new one twice.
+Next, we type the current password and then the new one twice.

-If what we want is to change the password of another user, simply add the username as a parameter
+If we want to change another user’s password, we simply add the username as a parameter

 sudo passwd nombreUsuario

-Being nombreUsuario the name of the user we want to change the password.
-Obviously, we can only execute this action if we are root users of the system.
+Where nombreUsuario is the name of the user whose password we want to change.
+Obviously, we can only perform this action if we are root users of the system.

 Managing users is another maintenance task for any system.
-Even if you are the only user, after installing Raspberry Pi, it is convenient to create your own user, and log in with it, and then delete the default user ‘Pi’.
+Even if you are the only user, after a Raspberry Pi installation, it is advisable to create your own user, log in with it, and then delete the default ‘Pi’ user.

 adduser nombreUsuario

-Deleting a user is just as simple, using the command:
+Deleting a user is just as easy, using the command:

 deluser nombreUsuario

 That easy!
-On the other hand, sometimes you will see an alternative way of creating and deleting users, using the ‘useradd’ and ‘userdel’ commands.
-The fact that there are two groups of commands can generate some confusion.
+On the other hand, sometimes you will see an alternative way to create and delete users, using the commands ‘useradd’ and ‘userdel’.
+The existence of two sets of commands can cause some confusion.

-The explanation is that ‘useradd’ and ‘userdel’ are system binary files, while ‘adduser’ and ‘deluser’ are perl scripts that use the previous binaries.
+The explanation is that ‘useradd’ and ‘userdel’ are system binaries, while ‘adduser’ and ‘deluser’ are Perl scripts that use the aforementioned binaries.

-useradd -c "Username" -g group -d /home/username -s /bin/bash nombreUsuario
+#create user, full version useradd -c “Nombre Usuario” -g grupo -d /home/usuario -s /bin/bash nombreUsuario

-# delete user and remove their home directory
+#delete user and remove their home directory userdel -r nombreUsuario

-Some additional useful commands for user session control.
+Some additional useful commands for controlling user sessions.
 First, to end the session we use the command:

 logout